 We estimate the fair value of stock options granted as equity awards using a Black-Scholes options pricing model.
 The option-pricing model requires a number of assumptions, of which the most significant are share price, expected volatility and the expected option term (the time from the grant date until the options are exercised or expire).
 We determine the fair value per share of the underlying stock by taking into consideration our most recent sales of stock.
 BiomX Ltd. has historically been a private company and lacks company-specific historical and implied volatility information of its stock.
-Expected volatility is estimated based on volatility of similar companies in the biotechnology sector.
+We used an average historical stock price volatility based on a combined weighted average of our historical average volatility and that of a selected peer group of comparable public companies within the biotechnology and pharmaceutical industry that were deemed to be representative of future stock price trends as we do not have a sufficient historical trading history of our Common Stock.
+We will continue to apply this process until a sufficient amount of historical information regarding the volatility of our stock price becomes available.
 We have historically not paid dividends and has no foreseeable plans to issue dividends.
 The risk-free interest rate is based on the yield from governmental zero-coupon bonds with an equivalent term.
 The expected option term is calculated for options granted to employees and directors using the "simplified" method.
 Grants to non-employees are based on the contractual term.
 Changes in the determination of each of the inputs can affect the fair value of the options granted and the results of our operations.